FarisDou/Microsoft-Sentinel-SIEM/README.md

 Similar incidents are notified at the bottom.

-Lets investigate:
+Let us investigate:

 ![vivaldi_K8gJz7V9DX](https://user-images.githubusercontent.com/109401839/235294982-8e539741-227f-469d-b3c1-d31454a8d533.png)

-This is the spiral of despair..
+This is the spiral of despair...

-Lets revist the workbooks since these are relatively new and should reflect on the geolocation map within the timeframe of the attacks.
+Let us revise the workbooks since these are relatively new and should reflect on the geolocation map within the timeframe of the attacks.

 ![vivaldi_sbJlTVzF7M](https://user-images.githubusercontent.com/109401839/235295157-7cba01ca-2c81-4c49-b03d-7cab1c81fb77.png)